fusioncharts/fusionexport-cli/README.md

 It is a cli interface written on top of `fc-export-node-client` to provide an elegant command line tool to use the export service.
 It provides features like saving files to FTP or S3, doing export from remote server, easy configuration management etc.

+## Pre-requisites

+You need to have `node` and `npm` installed in your system to install this cli.

+You will need to download the export service installer from <link>.
+Install and start to service first to use this cli.

 ## Install

 To install this cli in your system run the following command